Worship

 Photo by Pixabay on Pexels.com

-Stylized "cartoon" of people worshiping
+Stylized image of people in worship

 Sunday Worship Recordings